If you want to get rid of bees, best ask some-one who knows a lot about bees!

 in terms of stings, unless you provoke them.

 Also, let's not over-hype the threat of having bees nearby.
 More often than not, they are a blessing, and we simply need to change our attitudes towards them.
-Potentially, you could save your time, your money, yet keep yourself and others safe from stings AND get to marvel at the wonderful workings of nature.
-At the end of the day, bees fly around in gardens without bothering us - and a nest might not be such a problem.
+At the end of the day, bees fly around in gardens and public spaces without bothering us - and a nest might not be such a problem.

 That said, there are times when it cannot be helped, and for very difficult and valid reasons, we need to take action.
-Please only take action when necessary.
 Before I link you to the specific information you need, first, a few points:

-assistance from a 'Pest Control Company', you'll still have to pay them,
+assistance from such a company, you'll still have to pay them,

 whether they save the bees or harm them.

 In any event, take no notice of exaggerated dangers.
-Take a little time to get better informed and save yourself unnecessary hassle, and cost - and as I said, let’s try to help the bees too, as they are facing serious problems currently.
+Take a little time to get better informed and save yourself unnecessary hassle, and cost.